potato

 名詞

-- 1. a starchy plant tuber which is one of the most important food crops, cooked and eaten as a vegetable roast potatoes mashed potato
+- 1. a starchy plant tuber which is one of the most important food crops, cooked and eaten as a vegetable roasted potatoes the meal comes with rice or potato

-- 2. the plant of the nightshade family which produces potatoes on underground runners.
+- 2. the plant of the nightshade family that produces the potato tubers on underground runners.

 - an edible tropical tuber with pinkish orange, slightly sweet flesh.